jfo-omalley/repairarch/README.md

 Commitment one -- robust metadata: all contributions to the archive will contain robust metadata in the form of accreditation, citation, and minimum descriptive requirements neccesrary for the long-term digital preservation of elements.

-Commitment two -- the responsibility of archivists is to respond actively to submission requests by soliciting questions, feedback, and other contributions rather than passively accept or reject submissions.
+Commitment two -- open moderation: the responsibility of archivists is to respond actively to submission requests by soliciting questions, feedback, and other contributions rather than passively accept or reject submissions.

 Commitment three -- shared stewardship: this policy is open to feedback and change.
 Any contributor has the power to suggest changes to the collection policy at any time.